 - Press the MENU button, choose the tab, then choose the [AF Frame Size] menu item and [Small] option. - The setting is configured to [Normal] when the Digital Zoom (p.
-58) or Digital Tele-converter (p.
-59) is used.
+59) or Digital Tele-converter (p.
+60) is used.

-If the camera cannot focus when you press the shutter button halfway, the AF frame will turn yellow and 1 will appear.
+If the camera cannot focus when you press the shutter button halfway, the AF frame will turn yellow and () will appear on the screen.